juliangav/www.julian.is/site/content/pages/cl/cl-kla.md

 In December 2021, Thomasnet.com was acquired by Xometry, who wanted a single product design team for both platforms.
 As a result, I transitioned to an individual contributor role as Senior Director of Product Design.
 However, my passion is scaling, leading, and mentoring design teams.
 I finished my responsibilities in June and voluntarily parted ways in excellent standing to focus on myself and my next career move.

-Over the past month and a half, I have carefully considered my options and resolved to only work as a design leader for a high-profile multi-sided platform.
-Mindbody & ClassPass are one of the few that fit the bill, and I would relish the new challenge.
+Over the past month and a half, I have carefully considered my options and resolved only to pursue opportunities with multi-sided platforms in line with my background and experience.
+Klaviyo is one of the few that fit the bill, and I would relish the new challenge.

-Thank you for your time and I look forward to hearing from you!
+Thank you for your time, and I look forward to hearing from you!

 Best,
 Julian Gaviria